t0pd4wn/loco.sh/README.md

 - actions: improve update and remove (add yaml diff)
 - actions: add a "change_background" action
 - bug: using remote /profiles/ dir doesn't work with remove
+- bug: remove is broken after one update
+- code: add an img module class ?
 - documentation: add an example row in the options table
 - options : add a "none" option
 - options : detached in a remote /.dotfiles/ folder